powersync-ja/powersync-js/packages/powersync-vue/README.md

 ## Setup

 To set up app-wide accessibility of PowerSync composables, create a PowerSync Vue plugin that configures a PowerSync instance and integrates it with the Vue instance.
-This approach provides the PowerSync client app wide so that any composable used has access to the instance.

 ```javascript
 // main.js